fchagasjr/maintenance-log/README.md

 # Maintenance Log

+A web application for keeping track of equipment maintenance request and service information through personal and sharable logs.

+## Description

-The Maintenance Log is a web application built with Sinatra, designed to help you manage maintenance requests and service records for equipment assemblies and individual equipment pieces (entities).
-It allows users to log in, create maintenance requests, and record service information.
+The Maintenance Log is built with Sinatra and designed to help you manage maintenance requests and service records for equipment.
+It allows users to create their own logs, add assemblies and individual equipment pieces (entities) to it and then create maintenance requests, and record service information.
+Each log can be shared among other users by using keys that allow different level access permissions.

 ## Features